Promoting Your E-Book Like the Pros

 3. Get a Modern Landing Page

-So what’s all the fuzz about the so called “landing pages”?
+So what’s all the fuzz about the so-called “landing pages”?
 Although the name is self-explanatory there’s some confusion around it.
-A landing page is the page where a user lands after clicking a link, usually a link found on ads.
+A landing page is a page where a user lands after clicking a link, usually a link found on ads.
 The landing page MUST show what the link promised in order to keep the visitor interested.
-An effective landing page leads to conversion, so either you are capturing emails or leading visitors to the shopping cart, make sure you display the information your fellow readers are looking for in a concise and creative way and link to all the places selling your ebook.
+An effective landing page leads to conversion, so either you are capturing emails or leading visitors to the shopping cart, make sure you display the information your fellow readers are looking for in a concise and creative way and link to all the places selling your E-book.

-Envato Market is a great site where you can find responsive landing page templates, I specially liked this one.
+Envato Market is a great site where you can find responsive landing page templates.
 Most templates come with instructions of how to easily set them up all by yourself.
 Go deeper and read more about landing pages in this article by Asheesh-Bhardwaj from Ixwebhosting.

 With Placeit you are capable of improving your landing page, take a look at the 3D book mockups on the right side of the screenshots.
 Which one looks more attractive and professional?

 4. Benefit from Giving Away